Examples of CM curves of genus two defined over the reflex field: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Bill Hart for his help with the factoring software GMP-ECM and CADO-NFS, Jeroen Sijsling for useful discussions about models and invariants, Damiano Testa as advisor of the first-named author, Kristin Lauter and Bianca Viray for help with their formulas~\cite{lauter-viray-denominators}, and the anonymous referee for helpful suggestions for the improvement of the exposition.
+The authors would like to thank Bill Hart for his help with the factoring software GMP-ECM and CADO-NFS, Jeroen Sijsling for useful discussions about models and invariants, Damiano Testa as advisor of the first-named author, Kristin Lauter and Bianca Viray for help with their formulas~\cite{lauter-viray-denominators}, Christophe Ritzenthaler for the reference~\cite{milne-definition}, and the anonymous referee for helpful suggestions for the improvement of the exposition.